 6. Bake – 3:45 p.m. (pre-heat oven at 3:00 p.m.)

 Preheat your oven with the rack at the bottom third to 450°F (232°C).
-Place your Dutch oven inside, open, with the lid and bottom side-by-side.
+Place your combo cooker or Dutch oven inside, open, with the lid and bottom side-by-side.
 Review my guide to baking in a Dutch oven for in-depth details.

 Cut a piece of parchment paper to fit over the proofing basket and place a pizza peel (or large cutting board) on top.
 Using both hands, flip the entire stack over and remove the basket.